The Gokyo Lakes lies at the head of the Dudh Kosi Valley and provides an excellent alternative to the classic Everest Base Camp trek.

 The trek is especially good if you have a little more time on your hands as it takes in all the highlights of the classic Everest trek with the added bonus of seeing the beautiful Gokyo Lakes.

-Gokyo Lakes Trek Details
+Hiking to Gokyo Lakes

 The Gokyo trek itself is far more tranquil than the EBC trek as there are much less trekkers on the route.
 Another added bonus of the trek is that it is a circular trek in which there is no backtracking like you find on the classic EBC trek.